640px-La_nouvelle_Jérusalem.jpg

 We are at our best when:

-• We act with Academic Integrity, which means no plagiarism, no cheating, no damaging of other people’s work, and no assisting someone else’s dishonesty.
-Plagiarism is the act of appropriating and using the ideas, writings, or works of another person as your own without giving proper citation to the person who created it.
-I will follow the university’s procedure for plagiarism and discipline to the highest extent allowable, which can include an “F” for this course and the act of plagiarism noted in your academic file.
+• We act with Academic Integrity, which means no plagiarism, no cheating, no damaging of other people’s work, no use of Artificial Intelligence (AI) generative tools, and no assisting someone else’s dishonesty.
+Plagiarism is the act of appropriating and using the ideas, writings, or works of another person or program as your own without giving proper citation to the person or program who created it.
+I will follow the university’s procedure for plagiarism and discipline to the highest extent allowable, which can include a failure for this course and the act of plagiarism noted in your academic file.
 Any further offenses entail suspension or expulsion.
+Please see the University’s policies and guidelines for the ethical and unethical use of AI in your studies.
+Additionally, the course is protected by and compliant with copyright law and intellectual property rights following university policy.
+As expected of all students, we will be following St. John’s Student Code of Conduct.

 • We are Actively Engaged with each other.
-As a student, you must attend class regularly, attentively, and promptly with readings and assignments completed.
+As a student, you must participate in class regularly, attentively, and promptly with readings and assignments completed.
 As a professor, I must be available to you for encouraging and guiding you to excel in your education.
-St. John’s College mandates “Regular and prompt attendance is expected of all students and is an individual student’s responsibility.
-Absence from class does not excuse a student from any work missed.
-There is no penalty for absence from class considered in itself.
-Students are, however, responsible for all announced exams and for submitting all assignments given in class at the proper time.
-Ignorance of such exams and assignments is not an acceptable excuse for failure to complete them.”

-• We do not use any Digital Devices inappropriately during class time such as cell phones, text messaging, mp3 players, tablets, or laptops.
-If you do not follow this policy, you will not be able to earn participation points for the class meeting.
+• We use any Digital Devices and Services appropriately during class time such as cell phones, text messaging, smart watches, tablets, laptops, or generative AI tools.
+If you do not follow this policy, you will not be able to earn participation points for the class meeting or assignments.
 If it continues to be a problem, your overall point total will be reduced according to the severity of your lack of engagement.
-ASK PERMISSION IF YOU NEED TO USE A LAPTOP OR TABLET FOR NOTE TAKING AND READING ASSIGNMENTS.

 • We turn in our Assignments and Papers promptly as directed by the professor.
 Even if you are absent, you are still responsible for turning in your assignments by the beginning of class or as directed.
 If your assignment is late, your grade for that assignment will be lowered at least by 10% for each day that it is late.
 Your grade will continue to be lowered to zero at my discretion until it is submitted.